metadata toggle

 9) The corresponding dose must always be distributed when the water consumption of the animals is highest.

 Laboratory studies in rabbits and rats have not produced any evidence of embryotoxicity, teratogenicity at therapeutic doses.
 High dosages gave equivocal results.
-The safety of the product has not been demonstrated in pregnant sows.
 In laboratory studies in rats, there were no effects on pups during lactation.
-The safety of the product has not been assessed in pregnant and lactating sows.
-The use of the product during pregnancy and lactation should be subject to risk/benefit ration assessment by the responsible veterinarian.
+The safety of the product has been demonstrated in laying hens, pregnant and lactating sows.